Categories

 Edited by: Chris Sanchez

 Lizzie, a 27-year-old living in New York City, shares her journey with thyroid cancer.
 A former collegiate diver at Duke University, she transitioned to running marathons post-COVID.
 Her health challenges began in her teens when she discovered thyroid antibodies.
-Despite years of monitoring and medication for thyroid dysfunction, Lizzy was able to stop her medication in 2023, as her thyroid normalized.
+Despite years of monitoring and medication for thyroid dysfunction, Lizzie was able to stop her medication in 2023, as her thyroid normalized.

 Recovery was challenging but brief.
 Despite being advised to rest, Lizzie remained motivated by her goal to run the Chicago Marathon just 6 weeks after surgery.
 Supported by her family and friends, she maintained light training and successfully completed the marathon, achieving a personal record.
 This accomplishment highlights her resilience and determination and underscores her belief in overcoming obstacles.